CycloneDX/cyclonedx-ruby-gem/README.md

 # CycloneDX Ruby Gem

-The CycloneDX Ruby Gem creates a valid CycloneDX bill-of-material document from all project dependencies.
-CycloneDX is a lightweight BoM specification that is easily created, human readable, and simple to parse.
+The CycloneDX Ruby Gem creates a valid CycloneDX Software Bill of Materials (SBOM) from all project dependencies.
+CycloneDX is a lightweight SBOM specification that is easily created, human readable, and simple to parse.

 #### Installing from RubyGems